pburtchaell/redux-promise-middleware/docs/introduction.md

 }
 ```

-When the promise is resolved, a second action will be dispatched.

-The "fulfilled" action is dispatched if the promise is resolved, e.g., if it was successful.
-The "rejected" action is dispatched only if the promise is rejected, e.g., if an error occurred.
+After the promise is resolved, a second action will be dispatched.
+If the the promise is resolved, e.g., if it was successful, a "fulfilled" action is dispatched.
+If the promise is rejected, e.g., if an error occurred, the "rejected" action is dispatched.
 The fulfilled and rejected type suffixes are `_FULFILLED` and `_REJECTED` respectively.

 ```js
 // fulfilled action